10 August 2020

 I very much liked Nicholas Farrell's portrayal of Edmund Bertram, Fanny's favourite cousin.
 He is kind, and generous in his time spent with her.
 He helps with her education, discusses philosophical issues with her, and it's hardly surprising that she starts to fall in love with him...

 A six-part adaptation is necessarily fairly slow-moving, but we didn’t lose interest.
-The main part of the story - in my mind - happens when the young people decide, in Sir Thomas’s absence, to stage a somewhat risque play, taking over more and more of the house to do so.
+The main part of the story - in my mind - happens when the young people decide, in Sir Thomas’s absence, to stage a somewhat risque play.
+They take over more and more of the house to do so.
 That doesn’t happen until the fourth episode, by which time the characters and their situations are well established.

 There’s a great deal of satirical humour in the situations, often at the expense of some of the less likeable people.
 The scenery is good, the dialogue faithful to Austen’s original, and the pace exactly right.
 Even knowing how it would end I found myself quite tense in the later episodes.